 Good order must be maintained by all pupils in between lessons, at break time and at lunchtime.
 Pupils must always walk and not run in the corridors.
 Pushing and barging is dangerous and is unacceptable.
 Movement around the school should be calm.
 Students and staff should stay to the left-hand side in shared corridors and on two-way paths and staircases.
 Shouting or excessive noise is not acceptable.
-There should be no eating anywhere in the school building apart from in the canteen and at green tables.
-On wet days, permission will be given for pupils to eat their packed lunches in the building.
 Chewing gum should not be brought to school.
 All pupils should put litter in the bins provided.

-Courtesy and consideration should be shown towards members of staff and visitors at all times e.g. doors held open, no pushing past.
-For persistent anti-social or dangerous behaviour around the school a sanction of Internal Exclusion will be applied and, in extreme cases, suspension, to ensure respite for the community.
-For other offences such as eating in the corridors or dropping litter, the sanction will match the offence e.g. litter duty at lunchtime.
+Courtesy and consideration should be shown towards members of staff and visitors at all times e.g. doors held open, no pushing.
+For persistent anti-social or dangerous behaviour around the school sanctions will be applied and to ensure respite for the community.